 This video shows us that age is truly just a number and we just have to keep our souls young.
 We should also not forget to groove to the music of life.

 Walter Whitman said, “Youth, large, lusty, loving—youth full of grace, force, fascination,” he said.
 “Do you know that Old Age may come after you with equal grace, force, fascination?”
 Old age truly does come with its own beauty and grace if we welcome it with open arms.
 It also brings wisdom and acceptance.
-It was seen in a recent video posted on Reddit by u/esberat, who wrote, "The main thing is that your soul is young."
-The video has gained 48k upvotes till now.
+It was seen in a video posted on Reddit by u/esberat, who wrote, "The main thing is that your soul is young."
+The video has gained over 48k upvotes.
 In the video, an old woman is grooving to the music in the car as her husband sits next to her in the driving seat.
 Although he looks a little embarrassed, the woman does not care and keeps on grooving to the music.
 The grey-haired woman is filled with joy as she dances.

 Reddit users quickly picked up her vibe and appreciated it in the comments. u/PippaPothead wrote, "She’s so beautiful, too."
 Another u/FieldOfScreamQueens replied to this comment, "No kidding.
 You see so many “surgery faces” out there, and here is this mature woman looking like a million bucks.
 Beauty from within indeed."
 While u/ResidentEivvil wrote, "Yeah loads of celebrities are ruining their faces.
 I shouldn’t be so mean but that’s honestly how I see it.
 Bonnie Tyler looks bloody awful nowadays.
 I reckon Ariana Grande will be one to ruin her natural beauty looks.
 It’s not just the women either."